electronpass/electronpass-desktop/README.md

 Optionally install ElectronPass:

     sudo make install

-## Testing

-### Syncing

-For obvious reasons api keys are not included in the source repository.
-Copy `app/sync/keys.default.txt` to `app/sync/keys.txt` and change the keys inside the file.
-Refer to [electronpass/credentials](https://github.com/electronpass/credentials) for more information.

 ## Graphical assets
 Icons in this project are displayed as a [Material Icons Font]().
 To preview and find their unicode representations use [CharacterMap](http://bluejamesbond.github.io/CharacterMap/) tool and load ttf file from app/res/fonts/.